skyglass/user-management/README.md

 - let's assume that "**DNS name**" of your Load Balancer is "**mtc-loadbalancer.com**"

-- let's assume that your correctly registered your domain, created hosted zone, registered AWS SSL Certificate for your domain and created "**CNAME**" record with the name "**users.test.com**" and the value "**mtc-loadbalancer.com**"
+- let's assume that you correctly registered your domain, created hosted zone, registered AWS SSL Certificate for your domain and created "**CNAME**" record with the name "**users.test.com**" and the value "**mtc-loadbalancer.com**"

 - go to "**https://users.test.com/usermgmt/swagger-ui/index.html"